PMBOK® Guide 5th Edition Knowledge Areas for Project Management - Process Groups and Processes - The Complete Guide

-By the time you’ve got through the first page of the PMBOK® Guide you’ll have come across the terms Knowledge Areas and Process Groups.
+By the time you’ve got through the first page of A Guide to the Project Management Body of Knowledge (PMBOK® Guide) you’ll have come across the terms Knowledge Areas and Process Groups.
 (They are always capitalized because they are really important.)
 Add to that a ‘normal’ process and you’ve got three very different things that form the backbone of the book.

 But here’s the thing.
 They overlap, interact and depend on each other.
-It’s so easy to get confused between a PMBOK Knowledge Area and a Process Group, and then don’t get me started on those 47 processes that are supposed to fit in somewhere.
-It’s essential to get your head around how everything slots together when you are preparing for the PMP® exam.
+It’s so easy to get confused between a PMBOK® Guide Knowledge Area and a Process Group, and then don’t get me started on those 47 processes that are supposed to fit in somewhere.
+It’s essential to get your head around how everything slots together when you are preparing for the Project Management Professional (PMP)® exam.

 Trust me – it does all slot together.
 By the time you get to the end of this article you’ll fully understand the difference between a Knowledge Area, a Process Group and a process.
 You’ll know how they complement each other and most importantly, you’ll know why they matter.
 Because at the end of the day understanding all this stuff is fundamental to delivering projects successfully, not just passing a test.

 - Chapter 1What are the Project Management Knowledge Areas?

 - Chapter 2Why do we have Knowledge Areas?

 - Chapter 3The 5 PMBOK® Guide Process Groups – 5th Edition

 - Chapter 4What are the Process Groups for?

 - Chapter 5So what exactly is the difference between Knowledge Areas and Process Groups?

 - Chapter 6The 47 PMBOK® Guide Processes of Project Management